bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 ### Install OpenSSL

-Follow the [OpenSSL’s official site](https://www.openssl.org/source/).
+Follow the [OpenSSL's official site](https://www.openssl.org/source/).
 Depending on the machine environment, there may be different ways to achieve this.

 If no errors occur, you will see something like below: